grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Sometimes it seems like it's more patch than original boat.
 But then, since the boat was built from scraps, it has always been a fuckin' quilty kinda thing."

-By the time they finished welding the support struts down the side of the hull, the new mating collar looked like a bipedal birthday cake, frosted by a toddler using a mixture of coke and pitch.
+By the time they finished welding the support struts down the side of the hull, the new mating collar looked like a bipedal birthday cake, frosted by a toddler using a cancerous mixture of coke and pitch.

 "You think that'll hold?"
 Owen asked looking at the mess doubtfully.

 "Ah hell's ya.
 Look at how much material we welded into that thing!
-See, an engineer can build a thing to an exact fuckin' spec and if they're a good enginer that thing will perform they way they expect it to, in all the situations they expect it to.
+See, an engineer can build a thing to an exact fuckin' spec and --- if they're a real right good fuckin' engineer --- that thing will perform they way they expect it to, in all the situations they expect it to.
 The thing is, that don't mean it will perform in situations the engineer _don't_ expect.
 That's why I always _overbuild_ things, far beyond any spec --- so I'll be ready for what I doesn't expect."

+[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 Owen wheedled his way up and down following the thread of that logic, and eventually decided it made absolute sense.
 "Well, nothing like holding a welding project underwater and dragging it along at a few knots to test the quality of your work."